 Alpine, Great Choice for Aftermarket Head Unit Upgrade

 Now for the head unit, it’s Alpine CDE-163BT.
-I’m not using the stock head unit anymore but still retaining the other functions like side mirror adjust, chime, LED dimming etc. I have a rack customized to hold the player in place and it look great in my car!
-The aftermarket HU have all the features i need, USB Port, Bluetooth Wireless, 9 Band Parametric EQ, time alignment, 24-Bit DAC and the most important feature is the FLAC audio support through USB port!
-This is one of my custom Fiesta MK7 head unit upgrade i had right now.
+I’m not using the stock head unit anymore but still retaining the other functions like side mirror adjust, chime, LED dimming, etc. I have a rack customized to hold the player in place and it looks great in my car!
+The aftermarket HU has all the features I need, USB Port, Bluetooth Wireless, 9 Band Parametric EQ, time alignment, 24-Bit DAC and the most important feature is the FLAC audio support through the USB port!
+This is one of my custom Fiesta MK7 head unit upgrade I had right now.

 The keys and display colors can be adjusted separately which is called ‘Illuminati’ features to match the car dashboard lighting, which looks awesome at night.
 Nothing much to say about it, but you can find out more about the Alpine head unit if you want to upgrade head to the shop that i recommended.